 To preserve temporal and spatial structure, we propose three contrastive variants and a hierarchical grouping mechanism.
 All contrastive variants augment $\mathcal{L}_{\text{base}}$ with InfoNCE losses~\cite{oord2019representationlearningcontrastivepredictive} that encourage consistent SAE activations between nearby patches, using negative pairs to prevent collapse toward trivially uniform features.

-\paragraph{Variant 1: Temporal Contrastive (T-SAE).} For the same spatial position $p$ across consecutive frames $t$ and $t{+}1$, we encourage consistent activations:
+\paragraph{Variant 1: Temporal Contrastive (T-SAE)} For the same spatial position $p$ across consecutive frames $t$ and $t{+}1$, we encourage consistent activations:

 where $\text{sim}(\cdot, \cdot)$ denotes cosine similarity and $\tau$ is a temperature parameter.
-The similarity is computed on the full sparse activation vectors $\mathbf{z} \in \mathbb{R}^H$, including zeros.
-Because TopK produces exactly $k{=}64$ nonzero entries per token, the cosine similarity is well-defined and nondegenerate.
-Gradients flow through the contrastive loss to the encoder via the nonzero activations only.
-The TopK selection itself is non-differentiable, but the selected values retain their gradients (straight-through on the values, hard mask on the indices), following the standard TopK SAE training procedure of Gao et al.~\cite{gao2024scalingevaluatingsparseautoencoders}.
-We did not observe training instability from this.
-Positive pairs share the same spatial position across adjacent frames.
-Negatives are all other patches in the batch, drawn from both the same clip and other clips.
-This means negatives include both semantically similar patches (same clip, different position) and dissimilar patches (different clips), providing a mix of hard and easy negatives.
+Similarity is computed on the full sparse vectors $\mathbf{z} \in \mathbb{R}^H$ including zeros; since TopK yields exactly $k{=}64$ nonzero entries per token, it is well-defined and nondegenerate.
+TopK selection is non-differentiable, but the selected values retain their gradients (straight-through on values, hard mask on indices) following Gao et al.~\cite{gao2024scalingevaluatingsparseautoencoders}; we observed no resulting instability.
+Negatives are all other patches in the batch, from both the same and other clips, giving a mix of hard and easy negatives.
 This directly extends T-SAE~\cite{bhalla2026temporal} from 1D text sequences to the temporal axis of video.